Books by the month

 I read a startling statistic recently that 70% of American adults had read at least one book this year.
 One book?!
 That means that 30% hadn’t read any.
 And that many more had only finished one.
 I’ll stick to my 24, thank you.

-So here at year-end I'll share my favorite books of the year with you.
-They're not all recent books --one of my absolute favorites was A Tree Grows in Brooklyn (1943) which I finally got around to reading--but they're good ones.
-Maybe you'll add them to your reading list for 2013?
+So here at year-end I’ll share my favorite books of the year with you.
+They’re not all recent books –one of my absolute favorites was A Tree Grows in Brooklyn (1943) which I finally got around to reading–but they’re good ones.
+Maybe you’ll add them to your reading list for 2013?

 In no particular order, here are the books I most enjoyed in 2012: